-Acrylic nails and eczema... how they can help8 May 2019
+Acrylic nails and sensitive skin... how they can help8 May 2019

-Okay what have acrylic nails and eczema got to do with each other?!
+Okay what have acrylic nails and sensitive skin got to do with each other?!
 Well, quite a bit as I recently discovered.

-Acrylic nails and eczema... why I got them done
+Acrylic nails and sensitive skin... why I got them done

 You know what it’s like at night when you’re having a flare up, right?
 You wake up scratching, there’s blood on the sheets, your skin feels like it’s on fire and you could weep at the scratch marks you’ve given yourself.
 But because it’s happening in your sleep it’s out of your control.
 It can be so disheartening, because all the good work you put in during the day by eating healthily, exercising, relaxing, meditating, seems to suddenly become unravelled.